Yale Campus Tour

-Is there a way to virtually explore Yale?
-If you cannot go for an in-person Yale campus tour, there is no need to worry.
+Is there a way to explore Yale virtually?
+There is no need to worry if you cannot go for an in-person Yale campus tour.
 You can explore the campus virtually.
 Below are some helpful pieces of information.

 You have the option to select from among the following five tour experiences when using Virtual Tours: Campus, Science, Engineering, Athletics, and Residential Colleges.
 Experience Yale by going on any one of these tours or all of them.

 You can explore information online at:

 There is a limit on the number of attendees, and pre-registration is required.

 The Yale Admissions Office holds regular online information sessions for students who are considering applying to Yale.
 Visit the page about the virtual events for more information.
 The following are examples of virtual events: